-I recently had a client who had duplicated analytics tracking code on their website – for 2 entire years!
+We’ve recently had a client who had duplicated analytics tracking code on their website FOR 2 ENTIRE YEARS!

-At that time, the first question that came to mind was this – which metrics are affected by the duplicated code?
+When I discovered this, the first question that came to mind was: how can I know the metrics affected by the duplicated code?

-- By simply pasting the latest version of the analytics code into the section of your website’s code.
-This code is taken directly from your Google Analytics Account.
+- By copying and pasting the latest version of the analytics code into the section of your website’s code.
+You can find this code inside your Google Analytics Account.

 - By implementing Google Analytics through Google Tag Manager.